 When applying you MUST submit your application before the closing date.
 The portal will not be available for use once the closing date has passed.
-You must choose 'submit now' for your application to be received by the Local Authority.
+You must choose 'submit now' for your application to be received by the local authority.

 On national offer day if you applied via the Citizen Portal you will be able to log into the portal to view your school place offer.
-You will also be sent an automated email (unless you specifically request a letter instead - letters are posted on national offer day).
+You will also be sent an automated email showing the school place offer, unless you specifically request a letter instead (letters are posted on national offer day).
 In order to receive your offer via email, please ensure your email address is a personal email address and it is up to date.